Hayao0819/Kamisato/README.md

 ## Ayato

-Ayato is a Blinky compatible backend.It handles package hosting with automatic database updates.
+Ayato is a Blinkyd compatible backend for ayaka and blinky.It handles package hosting with automatic database updates.

 ### Todo